 (Example: A strong Q2 budget for ad spend means we can test more versions of our winning creative)

-Participating in a Sailboat retrospective requires a bit of imagination.
+The Sailboat retrospective requires a bit of imagination but it's fundamentally a visual way of running a retrospective.
 The visual imagery forces people to think outside the box, which can result in some creative solutions.

-Running this as a premortem works because there’s a concrete goal—everyone knows where you’re going and why—so it’s easier to focus ideas.
+Using the Sailboat technique as a pre-mortem works because there’s a concrete goal—everyone knows where you’re going and why—so it’s easier to focus ideas.
 If suggestions won’t contribute to this specific journey, they can’t be implemented.

 Just like the Four Ls retrospective, the Sailboat template can yield a lot of data, thanks to the broad prompts.
 The big difference here is that the Sailboat retrospective tends to focus that data a little more thanks to the journey metaphor.

-Sailboat retrospectives lend themselves well to looking back on large undertakings and prepping for new ones.
+The Sailboat sprint retrospective lends itself well to looking back on large undertakings and prepping for new ones.

 Maybe you migrated a portion of your company to a new platform or software and you plan to move the rest of the company next year.
 Having sailed this particular course before, your team will have a better map of the risks and other hazards.
 So in this case, the Sailboat retro could work as a postmortem and a pre-mortem.
 You know the issues you faced migrating the first half of the company onto the new software, and you’ll have a better idea of what to avoid (and what could help) as you onboard everyone else.